Resume Tips

 5. Keep It Concise and Well-Structured

-Make sure your resume is succinct by using concise sentences and breaking down details into sections with appropriate headings.
-Use bold or italics in order to draw attention to important details, but don’t overwhelm the reader with excessive formatting.
+Ensure your resume is concise by using short sentences and breaking down information into sections with appropriate headings.
+Use bold or italics to highlight key details but avoid overwhelming readers with overly complicated formatting.

 6. Proofread for Errors